Software team KPIs for competitor beating softwarePosted Sep 27, 2019 | 5 min. (932 words)

 These four metrics will make your software stand out as being best-in-class.
 It will oblige your software teams to:

-- Improving user experiences with less crashes
+- Improving user experiences with fewer crashes

-- Improving user experiences with faster software
+- Enhancing user experiences with faster software

 - Reduce technical debt accumulation.
-It won’t fix all technical debt, but fast bug free software is nearly always better to work on than slow buggy software
+It won’t fix all technical debt, but fast bug-free software is nearly always better to work on than slow buggy software